 Insurance companies and state fire marshals require you to have smoke detectors in your house, and when one does its job and alerts you to a fire, you'll be glad you have them.
 Until that happens, the best smoke detector is a quiet one.
 But, unfortunately, false alarms do occur.
 One cause is high humidity.
-To understand why this happens and how to prevent it, it helps to understand how your smoke detectors work.
+To understand why this happens and how to prevent it, it helps to understand how a smoke detector works.
 The short explanation is that some smoke detectors have a hard time distinguishing moisture particles in the air from smoke.

 How Smoke Detectors Work